Business struggle to remain open amid Jackson water crisis

 Meanwhile, those who are forced to use tap water are instructed to boil it for three minutes before using it to drink, brush teeth or cook; however, many residents are afraid to use it because of the grit that remains in the water, even after boiling it.

-The city’s water system has been plagued with problems for years with deferring maintenance for more than three decades.
-It’s a problem officials say will cost $2 billion to fix and repair.
+The city’s water system has been plagued with problems for years, and maintenance has been deferred for more than three decades.
+It’s a problem officials say will cost $2 billion to fix.

-Some relief is on the way, Mississippi Emergency Management Agency (MSEMA) tweeted that an emergency rental pump was installed Wednesday.
+Some relief, however, is on the way: Mississippi Emergency Management Agency (MSEMA) tweeted that an emergency rental pump was installed Wednesday.

-“This is the first step of many and we will continue to work with our partners until the job is done.”

 Starting Thursday, MSEMA will distribute 36 truckloads of water a day at seven sites across Jackson.